ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-archi-overview.md

 vSAN is the storage provider and is fully contained within the workload environment.
 Therefore, all regulated data is isolated from external access and threats.

-NSX-T provides a highly secure and flexible software-defined network to support the application requirements.
-NSX-T management is external to the workload cluster thus ensuring that network and security changes are not possible by anyone other than the designated administrators.
+NSX provides a highly secure and flexible software-defined network to support the application requirements.
+NSX management is external to the workload cluster thus ensuring that network and security changes are not possible by anyone other than the designated administrators.
 All north-south network access in the workload cluster is done through private and secure connections by using IPsec or IBM Direct Link.

 Add more workload clusters to deliver dedicated resources for more applications or to satisfy business or compliance requirements.